Gatsby-Lee/moon-rapi/ssh.rst

 On MacOS, if SSH fails due to the DNS resolution
 ------------------------------------------------

-"nslookup" and "dig +search", bue somehow SSH doesn't work because it could not resolve hostname
+* "nslookup" and "dig +search", but somehow SSH doesn't work because it could not resolve hostname
+* The killed mDNSResponder will be relaunched.

 .. code-block:: bash